ykxvqze/data_projects/plsql_bypass.md

 ## Aim

-Bypass the use of PL/SQL by writing a required table from mysql into a flat file, then processing the data via Python (pandas, numpy) and writing the result back into a new table in mysql server - with all calls being carried out briefly within the same Bash script.
+Bypass the use of PL/SQL by writing a required table from mysql into a flat file, then processing the data via Python (pandas, numpy) and writing the result back into a new table in mysql server - with all calls being carried out within the same Bash script.

 ### Task description